 Anthroposophic psychological therapies are used worldwide in a large range of professions.
 In fact, any profession that uses dialogue and human psychology belongs to this work field.
 Their approaches bring a spiritually informed understanding of an individual's challenges and tasks.
 If the experiences we have during our life are too big, too traumatic or we do not have the right constitutional conditions to deal with them, help might be found in the following therapies:

 The UK Association for Anthroposophic Counselling and Psychotherapy (Mercury-UKAACP) is an association of professional psychotherapists and counsellors in the UK.
-Read more about UK Association for Anthroposophic.
+Read more about The UK Association for Anthroposophic.
 Counselling and Psychotherapy.